PhotonicGluon/Video-To-Captions/examples/README.md

 ```
 in the root directory of the project instead.

+In both of the above examples, the file that is generated is in the WebVTT format.
+Thus its corresponding output is named `WebVTT.vtt`.

-The caption file that is generated from this process is named `lucier.vtt`.
+The output that is generated in the SubRip Text format is named `SubRip.srt`.